CARES Act Funding for Students In Need

 Through the federal CARES Act, A&M is able to offer financial assistance to students in need.

 A&M is very grateful to have the opportunity to deliver extra financial support to qualifying students during this very difficult pandemic.
 The federal government recently passed the CARES Act, which allocates emergency relief funding for eligible college students across the country to address pressing needs of students due to the disruption of campus operations.

-If you are an A&M student eligible for financial aid and if A&M's modified operations due to COVID-19 pandemic has negatively impacted your personal financial situation, you can apply to receive a lump sum of money, up to $600 from A&M for qualified expenses.
+If you are an A&M student eligible for financial aid and if A&M's modified operations due to COVID-19 pandemic has negatively impacted your personal financial situation, you can apply to receive a lump sum of money for qualified expenses.
 Although the money is funded by the federal government, individual colleges are managing the application and approval process, and the distribution of funds.
 The funding is limited and will be awarded based on the level of student need.

 For Students in Need